From Instinct to Insight: Tapasya and Self-Discipline for Lasting Peace and Purpose

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the central message about self-mastery?
+What is the central message of From Instinct to Insight?